5afe/contract-proxy-kit/README.md

 #### Networks configuration

 Regardless of which type of underlying API is being used, the *CPK* instance will check the ID of the network given by the provider in order to prepare for contract interactions.
-By default, the main Ethereum network (ID 1), as well as the Rinkeby (ID 4), Goerli (ID 5), and Kovan (ID 42) test networks will have preconfigured addresses for the required contracts:
+By default, the Rinkeby (ID 4), Goerli (ID 5), and Kovan (ID 42) test networks (but currently not the main network) will have preconfigured addresses for the required contracts:

 * `masterCopyAddress`: Gnosis Safe master copy
 * `proxyFactoryAddress`: CPK factory